Facts about the National Trust

 - Bats love our houses

-All 17 species of UK bat have been recorded as roosting or breeding in our places, making us the single most important landowner for bat conservation.
+All 17 species of UK bat have been recorded as roosting or breeding in our places, making us an important landowner for bat conservation.

 - Butterflies also love us